Aims of income support for farmers

 As a general rule, farmers must fulfil a number of criteria.

-- They must meet the definition of an 'active farmer'.
-The new CAP contains a mandatory but flexible definition of an active farmer which relates to minimum levels of agricultural activity, lists of ineligible economic activities, pluri-active and part-time farmers, and reduction of the administrative burden.
+They must meet the definition of being an 'active farmer'.
+The requirements are specified by the EU countries and relates to minimum levels of agricultural activity, lists of ineligible economic activities, pluri-active and part-time farmers, and reduction of the administrative burden.

 Level of support available

-Income support benefits nearly 6.3 million farms throughout the EU and often represents an important share of agricultural income.
+Income support benefits around 6 million farms throughout the EU and often represents an important share of agricultural income.
 On average, over the last 10 years, income support represented nearly half of farmers’ income.